I bought a new kettle this week. A fancy glass one with 4 preset temperatures. I know, I know, we are living life on the edge here at Thompson Towers.

 What’s interesting is that all these little Niggles only seem to take 5 minutes or less, (and more often than not, little to no money) to fix.
 Inspired by the energy boost of the kettle I resolved to address my Top 5 Niggles this week.
 The certificates are up.
 I have 3 new wooden spoons.
 The playlist is done.
-The fancy oil pourer thing is in the bin.
+The fancy oil pourer thing is in the donate to charity bag.
 I can’t believe how much clearer and lighter I feel!
 It’s no coincidence that I have had an extraordinarily productive week.

 By clearing some of the small niggles in life energy drains are plugged allowing us the headspace to concentrate on the big issues.

 Try it this week and boost your energy!